akash-m-2001/Responsible_Autonomy/README.md

-Responsible Autonomy for Prompt Injection Defense
+**Responsible Autonomy for Prompt Injection Defense**

   This repository contains the implementation and analysis for the CS562 final project on trust-aware prompt injection defense.
   The project reframes prompt injection defense as a runtime governance problem, extending beyond binary detection to policy-based control under uncertainty.

-Project Overview
+**Project Overview**

   Large Language Models (LLMs) are vulnerable to prompt injection attacks, where malicious user inputs attempt to override system instructions or safety constraints.
   Most existing defenses rely on binary allow/block decisions, which are brittle in real-world autonomous systems.

   This project introduces a Responsible Autonomy framework that:

   Detects prompt injection using a discriminative classifier

   Converts model confidence into a continuous trust score

   Maps trust to interpretable runtime policies: Allow, Escalate, Block

   Supports both stateless and stateful (multi-turn) governance

   Repository Structure
 .
   ├── 01_dataset_construction_and_normalization.ipynb
   ├── 02_roberta_prompt_injection_training.ipynb
   ├── 03_stateless_runtime_governance_roberta.ipynb
   ├── 04_stateful_runtime_governance_multiturn.ipynb
-│
-├── responsible_autonomy_outputs/                # (ignored)
-├── responsible_autonomy_outputs_notebook4/      # (ignored)
-│
   ├── README.md
   └── .gitignore

-Notebooks
+**Notebooks**
-1. Dataset Construction
+**1. Dataset Construction**

 01_dataset_construction_and_normalization.ipynb